-The RVC Student Information Center provides assistance regarding campus locations, services, and activities, such as:
+The RVC Welcome Center provides assistance regarding campus locations, services, and activities, such as:

 - Getting Started Days

-- Enrollment Form
+- Application to RVC

 - Student I.D. issued (photo I.D. and current class schedule required)

-- Password resets
+- · Password resets

-- Campus lost and found
+- · Campus lost and found

 - Vending refunds (three-day return policy)

-- Campus Tours
+- · Campus Tours

-The Admissions and Information Center also houses the Student Ambassadors, a program in which students serve the college by providing campus tours, serving on student panels, conducting presentations in the community, helping out in the office, and so much more.
+The Admissions and Welcome Center also houses the Student Ambassadors, a program in which students serve the college by providing campus tours, serving on student panels, conducting presentations in the community, helping out in the office, and so much more.
 Student Ambassadors in this program have a unique opportunity to be a representative of the college while gaining leadership and professional skills.